MicrosoftDocs/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-bulk-register-with-resource-provider.md

 To register your SQL Server VM with the resource provider, you'll need the following:

-- An [Azure subscription](https://azure.microsoft.com/free/) with unregistered SQL Server virtual machines.
+- An [Azure subscription](https://azure.microsoft.com/free/) that has been [registered with the resource provider](#register-rp-with-a-subscription) and contains unregistered SQL Server virtual machines.
 Subscriptions used for the script should be in the same tenant as the PowerShell session.
 Run `Get-AzSubscription` to verify that the subscription is in the output of the cmdlet.
 - The client credentials used to register the virtual machines exist in any of the following RBAC roles: **Virtual Machine contributor**, **Contributor**, or **Owner**.
 - The latest version of [Az PowerShell](/powershell/azure/new-azureps-module-az).